bokeh/bokeh/docs/bokeh/source/docs/dev_guide/testing.rst

 .. _contributor_guide_testing_local_python_integration:

-Integration tests
-    The Python-focused integration tests that simulate UI interactions are currently removed until a more maintainable way is found to run them via `Chrome`_ or `Chromium`_ and `Selenium`_ with the `ChromeDriver`_ web driver.

 Cross integration tests
-    This is a variant of integration tests where on Bokeh's side a Python code sample (a test case) is run, which produces JSON output with the serialized document.
+    There are some Python to JS interface tests where on Bokeh's side a Python code sample (a test case) is run, which produces JSON output with the serialized document.
 That JSON is then stored in the repository under ``tests/baselines/cross``.
 When adding a new test case, run: